Wednesday, November 6, 2019

 Major League Teams: Houston Colt .45s 1963-1964; Houston Astros 1965-1967; Atlanta Braves 1968-1974

-Joe Morgan put together a Hall of Fame career, playing 22 seasons and winning the N.L.
-MVP award in back-to-back years in 1975 and 1976.
+Joe Morgan put together a Hall of Fame career, playing 22 seasons and winning the National League MVP award in back-to-back years in 1975 and 1976.
 He was a ten-time All-Star, winning the All-Star Game MVP honors in 1972.
 He won five Gold Gloves and helped lead the Big Red Machine to two World Series titles in 1975 and 1976.
 He's currently ranked 11th all-time in stolen bases with 689, and second all-time at games played at second base with 2,527.
-Only fellow Hall of Famer Eddie Collins played more games at the position with 2.650.
+Only fellow Hall of Famer Eddie Collins played more games at the position with 2,650.
 Morgan was elected into baseball's Hall of Fame in 1990.

 Sonny Jackson played in parts of 12 seasons with the Astros and Braves, finishing second in the N.L.
 Rookie of the Year voting in 1966 behind Tommy Helms.
 That was also his best season statistically when he stole 49 bases, and led the league in singles and sacrifice hits.